keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 > …Moreover, it encourage American consumers to equate beer with nationalism—no small feat in 1942, just nine years after the repeal of Prohibition.”[^55]

 The message: Beer makes you happy.
 We could all be a little happier during the war.
-Boost your moral with beer![^56] This type of propaganda worked **well**.
+Boost your morale with beer![^56] This type of propaganda worked **well**.
 Beer sales increased by two-thirds from 1940 to 1950.[^57]

 > Fun fact: Beer continued to follow troops around the world.
-“According to one estimate, solders in Vietnam consumed approximately 32 millions cans of beer **each month**.[^58]
+“According to one estimate, soldiers in Vietnam consumed approximately 32 million cans of beer **each month**.[^58]

 # Conclusion

 It is undeniable that World War II has played a major role in how and what Americans eat.
-It: Introduced instant-foods and highly processed foods, changed the way Americans farmed, encouraged in-home food preservation techniques, altered our opinions on specific foods, and evolved the popularity of certain foods.
+It: Introduced instant foods and highly processed foods, changed the way Americans farmed, encouraged in-home food preservation techniques, altered our opinions on specific foods, and evolved the popularity of certain foods.

 For example: Spam.
 Created in 1937 by the Hormel Foods Corporation, “over 150 million pounds (of Spam) were used in the war effort, making Spam a cornerstone of the troops’ diet.
 (Soldiers also used Spam’s grease to lubricate their guns and waterproof their boots.)”[^59]Hormel apparently embraces people’s love/hate relationship with the canned meat product so much so that, Jay Hormel, “the man who spam made rich,” kept a ‘Scurrilous File’.
 A collection of hate mail from American GIs.”[^60]

-All of this, even still, is just the tip of the ice berg.
-World War II and the U.S. military played a huge roll in the modern American diet.
+All of this, even still, is just the tip of the iceberg.
+World War II and the U.S. military played a huge role in the modern American diet.
 If you ever wonder why Americans eat the way we do, look no further than World War II.[^61]

 *Photo credit: Hennepin County Library*